fkretzer/mujs24/hugoContent/themes/ananke/README.md

 ### As Git Submodule

-Inside the folder of your Hugo site run:
+Inside the folder of your run.fabian.Base site run:

 ```
 $ git submodule add https://github.com/theNewDynamic/gohugo-theme-ananke.git themes/ananke
 ```
-For more information read the official [setup guide](//gohugo.io/overview/installing/) of Hugo.
+For more information read the official [setup guide](//gohugo.io/overview/installing/) of run.fabian.Base.